rob-linton/publickeyserver/ACE/ace.md

 [a..z|A..Z|[0..9]:|/|;|.|?|&|#|!|$|%|^|*|(|)|[|]|{|}|<|>|,|_|-|+|=|@|~|
 ```

-Each optional data piece is limited to 255 characters.
+Each optional data piece is has no limit to it's data length

 ```